-Hyperion's Versimax diamond composite may be attached to tungsten carbide, metal, or ceramic substrates using active brazing methods in vacuum or inert gas atmosphere furnaces.
+Hyperion Materials & Technologies manufactures Versimax diamond composite, which may be attached to tungsten carbide, metal, or ceramic substrates using active brazing methods in vacuum or inert gas atmosphere furnaces.
 Commercially available active brazing alloys, available as foil, wire, preforms, or paste, can be used successfully to attach Versimax to WC.
 Shear strengths of the braze joints range from about 250 MPa to 350 MPa, depending on the substrate, brazing alloy, furnace conditions, and brazing temperature chosen.

 The following recommendations for good brazing practices are based on brazing shear strength experiments and accumulated brazing experience.
 Please contact your Hyperion account representative to discuss your specific application and determine the best options for brazing your Versimax tools.

 Furnace brazing with active brazing alloys is required for brazing with Versimax.
 Vacuum brazing is the preferred method, with vacuum levels below 5 x 10-5 Torr or better, but the use of furnaces with inert brazing atmospheres (Ar) is also possible.
 The selection of braze alloy should be made accounting for braze joint strength requirements, operating temperatures, and the development of residual stresses due to the coefficients of thermal expansion (CTE) mismatch between diamond and substrate materials.

 |Brazing Temperature (°C)||Composition (wt %)||Alloy Designation|

 |941 - 968||68.8||26.7||4.25||APA 4*|

 |850 - 950||70.5||26.5||3.0||CB4‡|

 |668 - 696||43.6||29.1||24.3||3.0||APA 9*|

 * Prince-Izant, Cleveland, OH